emarosti/mlproject-eliana-alex/update.md

 -tested other missing data strategies
 -choose our optimum missing data strategy
--determine the optimum linear classifier
+-implement gridsearch (tuning hyperparameters) -determine the optimum linear classifier
--determined which proteins had the most impact in each experiment -completed data analysis of weight vectors, plus research into biological context -determine the proteins most impactful in learning.
+-determined which proteins had the most impact in each experiment (implement "show_significant_features") -completed data analysis of weight vectors, plus research into biological context -determine the proteins most impactful in learning.